niiknow/stathub/README.md

     '"connection_requests": "$connection_requests", ' # number of requests made in connection
     '"request_time": "$request_time", ' # request processing time in seconds with msec resolution
     '"args": "$args", ' # args
-  '}';
+    '"tv": "$arg_tv", ' # stathub track value, we default empty as 1 when use to increment counter '}';

   # disable access log by default
   access_log off;